jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-All of the properties declared in the preceding example correspond to valid Geode properties.
-It is illegal to declare properties in `gemfire.properties` that are not valid Geode properties, even if those properties are prefixed with a different qualifier (such as `spring.*`).
+All of the properties declared in the preceding example correspond to valid [vmware-gemfire-short-name] properties.
+It is illegal to declare properties in `gemfire.properties` that are not valid [vmware-gemfire-short-name] properties, even if those properties are prefixed with a different qualifier (such as `spring.*`).
-VMware GemFire throws an `IllegalArgumentException` for invalid properties.
+[vmware-gemfire-name] throws an `IllegalArgumentException` for invalid properties.